What makes one fire starter better than another for survival?

-- Bic Lighters: The seal on Bic lighters is actually pretty good.
-They should last 3+ years without the fuel evaporating.
-However, you must keep them out of sunlight as the UV light can degrade the plastic.
+- BIC Lighters: The seal on Bic lighters is actually pretty good.
+They should last 3+ years before the fuel evaporates.
+However, you must keep them out of sunlight as UV light can degrade the plastic.

-- Zippo-style lighters: Fuel evaporation is a big problem with Zippo lighters (which is why none of them are on this list of best survival lighters).
+- Zippo-style lighters: Fuel evaporation is a big problem with Zippo lighters (See here for a list of best survival lighters).
 Expect the fuel to evaporate in just two weeks.

 7. Know How to Use It!

-Ultimately, the most important thing when choosing a fire starter for survival isn’t how durable/waterproof/many sparks you get from it; it’s that you know how to use it.
+Ultimately, when choosing a fire starter for survival, the most important thing isn’t how durable/waterproof/many sparks you get from it; it’s that you know how to use it.

-For example, a lot of people pack Ferro rod fire starters into their bug out bags because they are considered one of the best fire starters.
+For example, many people pack Ferro rod fire starters into their bug out bags because they are considered one of the best fire starters.
 But, if you haven’t learned AND practiced using one, it might end up being useless (you don’t want to learn how to use gear when you are already in a survival situation!).